 So, while the risk is smaller for an indoor-only cat, it still exists.
 If you can't be absolutely sure that Kitty will never encounter wild or unvaccinated animals, it would be safer to vaccinate your cat.

-Rabies vaccinations for cats: The official veterinary recommendationsThe American Association of Feline Practitioners (AAFP) issued the following recommendations about rabies vaccinations -
+Rabies vaccinations for cats: The official veterinary recommendationsThe American Association of Feline Practitioners (AAFP) issued the following recommendations about rabies vaccinations.
+They suggest vaccinating cats wherever rabies is endemic in any local species or where legally required.

 Because rabies continues to be a significant public health issue, waivers should not be issued arbitrarily upon client request and should be based upon clinical evidence that the animal would be at considerable risk of being harmed by the vaccine because of a diagnosed medical condition.